cqf7419/Cosmos_SingelGPU_Infer/README.md

 > 😊 This is a Cosmos codebase that supports single-GPU inference and RTMap rendering for private data.
-This is a guide project; you can try directly replacing the core code files in the official repository.

-> ⚠️You need to download the model from the official repository to the `./cosmos_transfer2/checkpoints` directory and the `./assets` directory from the official repository.
+> ⚠️You need to download the model from the official repository to the `./cosmos_transfer2/checkpoints` directory and the `./assets` directory from the official repository. \
+or \
+you can try directly replacing the core code files in the official repository, eg. `./cosmos_transfer2 && ./scripts`

+> Finally, running it on single A100(80G), you can run `bash infer.sh`

 <p align="center">
     <img src="https://github.com/user-attachments/assets/28f2d612-bbd6-44a3-8795-833d05e9f05f" width="274" alt="NVIDIA Cosmos"/>